cosmos271828/The-Power-of-Cooperation/README.md

 Evolution of Cooperation

-This is a Python program for studying the evolution of cooperation in iterated prisoner's dilemma scenarios.
-Run "main.py" and follow instructions to run the simulation.
-You can write more custom strategies in "functions.py" by writing a function for the strategy and adding the function name to the global variable "available_players" and to the function "find_move". "test.py" contains some tests where randomness of the simulation is removed.

-This project is licensed under the Eclipse Public License 2.0 - see the [LICENSE](LICENSE) file for details.
+Iterated Prisoner's Dilemma Simulator:
+This Python program explores the dynamics of cooperation in iterated Prisoner's Dilemma scenarios.
+Use it to simulate and analyze how different strategies fare against each other in repeated interactions.

+Key Features:

+    Run Simulations: Execute main.py and follow the prompts to configure and run your simulations.
+    Customize Strategies: Craft your own strategies in functions.py.
+Simply define a function for your strategy and add its name to the available_players set and the find_move function.
+    Testing: Use test.py to conduct tests, where the element of randomness is removed from the simulation.

+Dive deeper into the complexities of game theory and the emergence of cooperation!